Everything you need to know about July and August rail industrial action

 “The days after industrial action are also expected to be affected – particularly due to the reduced timetable for engineering work, but trains may also start later in the morning than usual following the strike,” Avanti West Coast says.

-Northern: “There will be very limited Northern services on Thursday 20, Saturday 22 and Saturday 29 July.”
+Northern: “There will be very limited Northern services on Saturday 29 July.”

 TransPennine Express: “We expect some services to start later and finish earlier than usual, and some journeys may be altered late or on the day of travel” – that is the prediction for the Aslef overtime ban.